-Consider $n \ge 2$ firms (bidders) competing in a first-price procurement auction, with a reserve price normalized to 1.
+Consider $n \geq 2$ firms (bidders) competing in a first-price procurement auction, with a reserve price normalized to 1.
 We assume that the firms have the same, commonly known production cost, which we normalize to 0.
-Firms simultaneously place bids $\mathbf{p} = (p_i){i=1}^n$, where without loss $p_i \in [0, 1]$ for each firm i.
-If a unique firm i places the lowest bid p_i , this firm wins the auction and receives a payment of p_i , while the other firms receive payment 0.
-In case of a tie, the winner is chosen uniformly at random.9
+Firms simultaneously place bids $\mathbf{p} = (p_i){i=1}^n$ , where without loss $p_i \in [0,1]$ for each firm i.
+If a unique firm i places the lowest bid $p_i$ , this firm wins the auction and receives a payment of $p_i$ , while the other firms receive payment 0.
+In case of a tie, the winner is chosen uniformly at random.

 The firms are assisted by a mediator, who has two roles.
 Before the auction, the mediator privately recommends a bid to each firm.
-After the auction, the mediator may impose a penalty of size $x \in (0, 1)$ on each firm.10 A firm's payoff is its payment in the auction, less the penalty if it is applied.
+After the auction, the mediator may impose a penalty of size $x \in (0,1)$ on each firm.
+A firm's payoff is its payment in the auction, less the penalty if it is applied.
 In sum, the mediator cannot directly control the firms' bids, but it can impose a (limited) penalty on firms who deviate from their recommended bids, for example by triggering reversion to competitive bidding in future auctions (in a dynamic elaboration of the model, which we spell out in Section 2.3).

 The usefulness of penalties for supporting collusion depends on the bid information that is disclosed at auction.
-We will consider three disclosure regimes: winner's identity disclosed, where only the identity of the winning bidder is disclosed; winner's bid disclosed, where the identity and the bid of the winning bidder are disclosed; and all bids disclosed, where the full vector of bids is disclosed.
-In each case, a strategy profile consists of a joint distribution of recommended bids (a probability distribution on $[0, 1]^n$), a bidding strategy for each firm
+We will consider three disclosure regimes: winner's identity disclosed, where only the identity of the winning bidder is disclosed; winner's bid disclosed, where the

-8For an example of a price-recommendation website that is suspected of facilitating collusion, see "Company That Makes Rent-Setting Software for Apartments Accused of Collusion, Lawsuit Says" (ProPublica, 2022).
+&lt;sup>8For an example of a price-recommendation website that is suspected of facilitating collusion, see "Company That Makes Rent-Setting Software for Apartments Accused of Collusion, Lawsuit Says" (ProPublica, 2022).

-9With symmetric firms, uniform tie-breaking is a harmless simplifying assumption.
+&lt;sup>9With symmetric firms, uniform tie-breaking is a harmless simplifying assumption.

-10Since the penalty will never be imposed on-path in an optimal equilibrium, our analysis is the same if the mediator has the option of penalizing only a subset of firms-e.g., by expelling them from the cartel-or is restricted to penalizing all firms simultaneously-e.g., by dissolving the cartel.
+&lt;sup>10Since the penalty will never be imposed on-path in an optimal equilibrium, our analysis is the same if the mediator has the option of penalizing only a subset of firms-e.g., by expelling them from the cartel-or is restricted to penalizing all firms simultaneously-e.g., by dissolving the cartel.

-i (a mapping from recommended bids $p_i \in [0,1]$ to probability distributions over actual bids $p'i \in [0,1]$), and a punishment strategy for the mediator (a mapping from vectors of recommended bids and the disclosed bid information to a probability of penalizing one or more bidders).
+identity and the bid of the winning bidder are disclosed; and all bids disclosed, where the full vector of bids is disclosed.
+In each case, a strategy profile consists of a joint distribution of recommended bids (a probability distribution on $[0,1]^n$ ), a bidding strategy for each firm i (a mapping from recommended bids $p_i \in [0,1]$ to probability distributions over actual bids $p'i \in [0,1]$ ), and a punishment strategy for the mediator (a mapping from vectors of recommended bids and the disclosed bid information to a probability of penalizing one or more bidders).
 The mediator is assumed to be able to commit to its strategy.
-Thus, a strategy profile is a (Bayes Nash) equilibrium if each firm's strategy maximizes its expected payoff, given the strategies of the other firms and the mediator.11 We are interested in the optimal equilibrium from the firms' perspective: that is, the equilibrium that maximizes cartel profit, which is defined as the sum of the firms' expected payoffs, or equivalently the expected winning bid (taking for granted that the penalty is not imposed on path).
+Thus, a strategy profile is a (Bayes Nash) equilibrium if each firm's strategy maximizes its expected payoff, given the strategies of the other firms and the mediator.
+We are interested in the optimal equilibrium from the firms' perspective: that is, the equilibrium that maximizes cartel profit, which is defined as the sum of the firms' expected payoffs, or equivalently the expected winning bid (taking for granted that the penalty is not imposed on path).
 As we will see, optimal cartel profit is increasing and concave in the penalty size x.